Prepare Your Data

 - In the data manager, click the Dataflows & Recipes tab.

-The Dataset Recipes subtab shows you a list of any recipes you already have.
+- On the Dataflows & Recipes tab, click the RECIPES subtab.
+The Recipes subtab shows you a list of any recipes you already have.

-- At the bottom of the Columns to Include list, make sure that the SIC Description column is selected.
+- At the bottom of the Columns section, make sure that the SIC Description column is selected.
 This is the only additional column that you need from the lookup dataset.

 You can continue to add columns from other datasets in the same way.